Buying Guides

 Coffee grinders come in so many shapes and sizes that it’s hard to settle on the perfect one.
 Even when you do, it doesn’t always produce a consistent grind.
 Depending on how you brew, that could mean extra body or not enough.

 Instead of reinventing the wheel (or the grinder), Kruve decided to improve the grounds.
 How’d they do that, you ask?
-Let’s take a look at the Kruve Sifter Base.
+Let’s take a look at the Kruve Sifter.

 Things to Consider Before Buying A Sifter